 (e) statements of remuneration and expenses prepared under section 284.
 2001, c.
 25, s.
 253 (1).

-The principle of freedom of information laws is “Open by Default“, meaning all information held by government institutions is available to the public by default, unless it falls under one of a limited number of specific exceptions where it needs to stay private to protect privacy, confidentiality and security.
+The principle of freedom of information laws is “Open by Default“, meaning all information held by government institutions is available to the public by default, unless it falls under one of a limited number of specific exceptions (see below) where it needs to stay private to protect privacy, confidentiality and security.

 If one of the exemptions does apply, the municipality must disclose as much of the record as can reasonably be severed without disclosing the information that falls under one of the exemptions.